Meet Our Providers

-I am a Child and Adolescent Psychiatrist with over 20 years of experience working with children experiencing emotional, social, behavioral, and learning challenges.
+I am a Child and Adolescent Psychiatrist with over 25 years of experience working with children experiencing emotional, social, behavioral, and learning challenges.
 I completed my residency program in Psychiatry and my fellowship program in Child and Adolescent Psychiatry at the University of Chicago.
-Following completion of my clinical training, I spent 12 years as the Medical Director of Mt.
-Sinai Hospital’s Outpatient Child and Adolescent Psychiatry Program, where I continued for over 2 years as a consultant for the clinic.
-For the past 10 years, I have served as the Medical Director of the Inpatient Unit for adolescent girls at Saints Mary and Elizabeth Medical Center.
+Following the completion of my clinical training, I spent 12 years as the Medical Director of Mt.
+Sinai Hospital’s Outpatient Child and Adolescent Psychiatry Program, where I continued as a consultant for the clinic for four more years.
+For more than 12 years, I served as the Medical Director of the Inpatient Unit for adolescent girls at Saints Mary and Elizabeth Medical Center.
 In addition to my clinical practice, I also enjoy teaching and have had the pleasure of educating a variety of medical students, as well as, psychiatric and pediatric residents in the assessment and treatment of children with emotional and behavioral disorders.

 I am drawn to the field of medicine and psychiatry by the prospect and desire to work with children, teens, and their families.
 I specifically welcome the challenge to work with young adults to implement lasting change and ensure they feel heard, understood, and accepted.
 I strive to draw out insights from clients, work together toward a shared understanding and discovery, and tailor treatment approaches in a strength-based model.